ekhadley/subliminal/README.md

       - So this is not purely a hparam thing.
 We know that for sure.

 ## todo:
-- steer on the biases trained for prompted animal numbers while obtainine preferences.
+- get an idea of how much variance there is in the effectiveness of steering using (a bias trained on prompted animal numbers) across different layers.